Batman and Robin #3

 Issue Rating

 Story: 7.5/10 – Johns finally stepped up his game in this issue.
-While he still had some of the same problems from the previous issues this was a much better executed story than previously
+While he still had some of the same problems from the previous issues this was a much better executed story than previously.

 Art: 9.2/10 – Ethan Van Sciver's art is as strong as it has always been.
-Sciver's art has really been the strength of this series and this was some of his best work as he finally was able to draw
+Sciver's art has really been the strength of this series and this was some of his best work as he finally was able to draw some action that turned out great to look at.

 Overall: 8.35/10 – Flash: Rebirth #4 was the strongest of this mini-series and is what saved this series from being classified as one of the worse stories of the year.
 Hopefully Geoff Johns can carry the momentum from this issue into the last two issue of this mini-series.